HarperDB/documentation/docs/applications/README.md

 ```shell
 > harperdb run . # tell HarperDB cli to run current directory as an application
 ```
-*(Note: You can start an application directory with just an empty directory, but the application template provides a good default configuration for your package.
-If you do use an empty directory, you should run `npm init -y esnext` to initialize the directory for ESM format used in this tutorial).*

 ## Creating our first Table